-CJI stresses prominence of mediation for commercial dispute resolution
+CJI Stresses Prominence Of Mediation For Commercial Dispute Resolution

-New Delhi, March 19 (IANS) The Chief Justice of India, N.V.
+New Delhi: The Chief Justice of India, N.V.
 Ramana, said on Saturday that mediation is increasingly gaining prominence in the international commercial sphere as a dispute resolution mechanism.

 Quoting famous author R.L.
 Stevenson, the CJI said, "Compromise is the best and cheapest lawyer."